Clocks - Effects for FCPX

 You can even add more than one of these clocks to any given clip, each with their own settings.

 Homebrew Timecode-Clock is a 24 hour timecode clock using decimal time (not frames) starting from 0:00:00.00.
 Time display may be formatted with the following options:

 Where ‘h’ stands for “hundredths” and ‘t’ stands for “tenths”.
 Options like HH will have a leading zero if the value is less than 10.

 Converting decimal time to frames is a matter of multiplying the decimal value of the time on the clock times the Frame Rate of the project.
 Since some behind the scenes “magic” goes on with fractional frame rates (23.976, 29.97 and 59.94) there will be a few frames difference by the end of the clip.
 In terms of perceptible time, these clocks are still amazingly accurate.

 SC Clock is in 12-hour clock format.
 There is no zero hour, time will always start with 12 AM.
 AM/PM can be hidden.
 SC Clock can run backwards as a countdown clock.
 Start Time entry is in DD:HH:MM:SS format where DD is basically irrelevant — so — HH:MM:SS format.
 Very easy entry for both clocks.
 Each segment of the Start Time clocks can be individually controlled by mouse by clicking and dragging on that section, making perfecting the ending time on time lapse animations precise.

-Both clocks have background customization controls for color, outline and other options.
+Both plugins have background customization controls for color, outline and other options.
 SC Clock has extra font color and outline controls for creating a “lighted” effect.

 For cool retiming effects, use S•C Retimer!